Skip to content

 The everyday questions were almost spotless.

 The core is finance because finance has unambiguous answers to grade against.
-But the method works on anything checkable, so the same run put three everyday questions to the same five assistants: scaling a recipe, a spreadsheet menu path, and a UK faulty-goods refund.
-The result: 12 of 13 graded results clean.
-The lone blemish was Perplexity leading a consumer-rights answer with a confident wrong “three weeks is after the 30-day right” (three weeks is inside 30 days) before correcting itself lower down.
+But the method works on anything checkable, so the same three everyday questions went to all six assistants (Copilot in its 18 July join run): scaling a recipe, a spreadsheet menu path, and a UK faulty-goods refund.
+The result: 15 of 16 graded results clean.
+The lone blemish was Perplexity, in one of its three runs, leading a consumer-rights answer with a confident wrong “three weeks is after the 30-day right” (three weeks is inside 30 days) before correcting itself lower down.
 The danger is not the recipe.
 It is the confident, sourced, wrong answer on data that moves.

 The everyday battery is disclosed but kept out of the headline: it is partial (ChatGPT’s cells were cut short by a cookie limit), so it never sets the number.
 Full detail and every grade: the Scoreboard.